ShellRechargeSolutionsEU/ocpp/README.md

  * A connection is established by creating an instance of `OcppJsonClient`.
-The server endpoint URI, charge point ID and OCPP version to use are passed to the constructor.
+The server endpoint URI, charge point ID and OCPP version to use are passed to the apply method, followed by a handler for incoming OCPP requests in a second parameter list.

- * To specify how your application handles incoming messages, you override the `requestHandler` and `onError` members.

  * To send OCPP messages to the Central System, you call the `send` method on the `OcppJsonClient` instance.
 You will get a `Future` back that will be completed with the Central System's response.
 If the Central System fails to respond to your request, the `Future` will fail.

- * `OcppJsonClient` is an instance of the [`OcppEndpoint`](ocpp-j-api/src/main/scala/com/thenewmotion/ocpp/json/api/OcppEndpoint.scala) trait.
+ * `OcppJsonClient` is an instance of the [`OutgoingOcppEndpoint`](ocpp-j-api/src/main/scala/com/thenewmotion/ocpp/json/api/OutgoingOcppEndpoint.scala) trait.
 This trait defines this interface.

 #### Handling requests